Leedehai/ctimer/README.md

 Often times I find it frustrating that there is no simple, standalone program <u>**written in C/C++**</u> that can do the simple trick:
-- measures [processor time](https://en.wikipedia.org/wiki/CPU_time) of an arbitrary program, including any descendant processes that program may spawn,
+- measure [processor time](https://en.wikipedia.org/wiki/CPU_time) of an arbitrary program, including any descendant processes that program may spawn,
-- terminates the program if it exceeds a predefined limit,
+- terminate the program if it exceeds a predefined limit,
 - report exit status and time measurements (msec) in JSON format.

 So here you have it:)